TOPDyn/TOPDyn/README.md

 ## Authors

-The authors are members of MOPT - Multidisciplinary Optimization Group, from Federal University of Santa Catarina (Florianópolis, SC, Brazil).
+The authors are members of MOPT - Multidisciplinary Optimization Group, from Federal University of Santa Catarina (Florianópolis, SC, Brazil):

 [Ana P. Rocha](https://www.linkedin.com/in/ana-paula-da-rocha/) and Olavo M. Silva.

+*The authors are thankful to Jacson G. Vargas and Arjen Deetman.

 ##